-The FAFSA Challenge encourages Massachusetts’ schools and districts to set a goal of FAFSA completion for as many students as possible.
-Incentives include a scholarship prize of $750 for schools’ efforts in highest overall and most improved participating percentage through May 1st.
-This year, there was a tie for the highest overall completion, so the FAFSA Day committee issued 3 awards of $750 each to the winning high schools, which then awarded the scholarship to a student of their choice.
+Last season, the 2017-2018 FAFSA Challenge encouraged Massachusetts’ schools and districts to set a goal of FAFSA completion for as many students as possible.
+Incentives included a scholarship prize of $750 for schools’ efforts in highest overall and most improved participating percentage through May 1st.
+That year, there was a tie for the highest overall completion, so the FAFSA Day committee issued 3 awards of $750 each to the winning high schools, which then awarded the scholarship to a student of their choice.

 FAFSA Day MA is excited to announce the winners of the 2017-18 FAFSA Challenge!

 The winners of the 2017-2018 FAFSA Challenge were: